Dynamic Variation:

 Roughly two hours outside of Oslo you will find Trollfoss, 'The Troll Waterfall', which is the highest waterfall in Vestfold.

-Although only 12 meters high, it's nonetheless beautiful.
+Although only 12-metres high, it's breathtaking.

 #9